edvineshagh/Sitecore.Strategy.Scheduler/README.md

 	1.4.
 Create Windows services

-2. Agents defined for the scheduler do not have "finer" reoccurring interval; for example, run task every other weekday at 10:00 pm.
-It is worth noting that can find a creative way to run a task by using a database command and [over write scheduler.LastRun in finally block](https://sitecorebasics.wordpress.com/2015/09/17/one-more-way-to-run-sitecore-scheduled-task-at-the-same-time-every-day/ "run task at specific time").
+2. Agents defined for the scheduler do not have "finer" reoccurring interval; for example, currently there is no way to run task every other weekday at 10:00 pm.
+It is worth noting that there is a creative way to run a task by using a database command and [over write scheduler.LastRun in finally block](https://sitecorebasics.wordpress.com/2015/09/17/one-more-way-to-run-sitecore-scheduled-task-at-the-same-time-every-day/ "run a task at specific time").

 3. Agent execution times are not persisted; thus, agents are re-executed during worker process recycling.